top of page

 Hear It and Practice

 Passive reading only gets you so far.
 To actually remember how to say good morning in Spanish, you need active recall.
+Understanding how spaced repetition works explains why reviewing at the right intervals beats cramming every time.

 A few ways to practice: